 - Thick butter milk – 1/2 cup

 - Lemon juice – from one big lemon

 - Wash the javvarisi and soak it overnight with enough water.

 - In the morning, take the soaked javvarisi in a heavy bottomed vessel and about 3 cups of water.
 Cook together for 5-7 minutes till the javvarisi becomes transparent.

 - Grind the green chilies to a paste.
-Switch off the flame and mix the green chili paste, salt and asafoetida with this.
+Switch off the flame and mix the green chili paste, cumin seeds, salt and asafoetida with this.

 - After it cools a bit, mix the buttermilk and lemon juice.
 Mix together nicely.
 Let this mix cool and come to room temperature.

 - Now its ready for sun drying.
 Spread some plastic sheets in the terrace or any place where you get good sunlight.